nisha1729/hessian-regularizer-disentangle/README.md

 - To train a model with HeRD: `python main.py --train --cfg "/path/to/config/file.yaml"`
 - To generate reconstructed images while sweeping the latent variables: `python main.py --sweep --cfg "/path/to/config/file.yaml`

-The model and datasets are defined in the config files.
+The model and datasets are defined in the config files under `"./configs/"`.
 We use different models for different datasets.
-The regularizer is agnostic to the model architecture since it depends only on the loss.
+The regularizer is independent of the model architecture since it depends only on the loss.

 This work contains two variants of HeRD: